-The MSN program at XXU is my sole choice for academic development.
-After careful research, discussing FNP programs with my colleagues, and indeed soul searching, I have come to believe that no other program can offer me the same breadth and autonomy of curriculum, nor critical exposure within a program that emphasizes morals, and ethics – Christian values – that will aid me in bringing my goals, ambitions and dreams to fruition.
-Additionally, I was struck by the School of Health Sciences awareness and reaction to current issues and needs within America’s healthcare system.
-Any school can produce nurses, but in order to step from the podium to clinical practice, there is a distinct need to be completely prepared for the realities of contemporary healthcare service.
-I find this exposure indispensable for my scholastic and professional development, exposure that SPU will undoubtedly deliver.
+The MSN program at XXU is my only choice for further academic development.
+After careful research, discussing FNP programs with my colleagues, and soul searching, I have come to believe that no other program can offer me the same breadth and autonomy of curriculum and critical exposure within a program that also emphasizes Christian values – which will inspire me to bring my goals, ambitions, and dreams to fruition.
+I was struck by the School of Health Sciences awareness and reaction to current issues and needs within America’s healthcare system.
+Any school can produce nurses, but to step from the podium to clinical practice, there is a distinct need to be entirely prepared for the realities of contemporary healthcare service.
+I find this exposure indispensable for my academic and professional development, exposure that SPU will undoubtedly deliver.

 I have reached a point in my professional career where I feel I will quickly exhaust every path of opportunity and challenge at my current academic level.
-While I have brought my creativity, love of lifetime learning and heartfelt compassion for my patients to my professional work, I have been left wanting to give that much, and on a greater scale.
-Earning my FNP will allow me to do exactly that, and satisfy my personal, spiritual and professional need to bring about the amelioration of life to many through quality practice.
-Undertaking an FNP program is more than a logical progression for my career, it is a natural one, stemming from fifteen years of conceptual continuity in my education and career, a commitment to helping the sick and needy at all costs.
+I have brought my creativity, love of lifetime learning, and heartfelt compassion for my patients to my professional work.
+I have been left wanting to give more.
+Earning my FNP will allow me to satisfy my personal, spiritual, and professional goals.
+I now have fifteen years of conceptual continuity in my education and career and a commitment to helping the sick.

-My commitment and success as an RN belies what lies beneath my professionalism.
-Indeed, I feel it is my own value system coupled with a genuine desire and passion for helping others, something I have felt since I was a little girl, which has been at the core of my success.
-For me, it is not a case of commendation, decoration, or accolades.
-What matters more are the moments in time that go unbeknownst to those around us, those moments when a patient thanks us, confides in us, expressing themselves at a time when they are so very vulnerable.
-That is what truly matters, and is proof we have heeded our calling.
-It is my hope that all of the patients that come into contact with me leave feeling that they have had all of their needs attended to, as a tot ensemble of mind, body and spirit, and not simply an address of their symptoms.
+My commitment to success drives my professionalism.
+Indeed, I feel my value system coupled with a genuine desire and passion for helping others, something I have felt since I was a little girl, has been at the core of my success.
+I do not seek commendation, decoration, or accolades.
+What matters most are the moments in time that go unbeknownst to those around us, those moments when a patient thanks us, confides in us, expressing themselves at a time when they are so very vulnerable.
+I want all of the patients to which I am assigned to have all of their needs attended to as an ensemble of mind, body, and spirit - not just action taken against specific symptoms.

-Proof of my ability to work competently within a “diverse and challenging environment” is evident from my having served with a number of different setups over the years, developing an ability to adapt quickly, and think on my feet, be it in long-term care, sub-acute unit, or a full-service, inpatient/outpatient tertiary hospital like XXXX Medical Center.
+Proof of my ability to work competently within a “diverse and challenging environment” is evident from my having served with several different setups over the years, developing an ability to adapt quickly, and think on my feet, be it in long-term care, sub-acute unit, or a full-service, inpatient/outpatient tertiary hospital like XXXX Medical Center.

-SHS emphasizes the need to be able to serve the unique needs of all of our patients, and I fit this ideal well.
-As an Eritrean American, coming to America when I was just a teen, I have walked more than a mile in the shoes of the immigrant, and feel particularly sensitive to the needs of minorities, combined with a deep respect for differing creeds, and cultures, a reflection of my own diverse heritage; indeed, within Eritrea’s borders, she represents some nine differing ethnicities.
+XXXX emphasizes the need to serve the unique needs of all our patients.
+As an Eritrean American coming to America when I was just a teen, I have walked many miles in the shoes of an immigrant.
+Thus, I feel sensitive to the needs of minorities as a reflection of my diverse heritage, growing up in Eritrea with some nine differing ethnicities.